 V. Methods for Surveillance: Surveillance for [Spotted Fever Rickettsiosis (including Rocky Mountain spotted fever)] should use the recommended sources of data and the extent of coverage listed in Table V.

-The majority of spotted fever rickettsiosis cases are identified through laboratory and healthcare provider reporting.
-A provisional review of reported cased data from AZ, NC and NYC from 2015 through 2018 reveals that 81 to 97% of all reported cases are identified through electronic laboratory reporting.
+The majority of SFR cases are identified through laboratory and healthcare provider reporting.
+A provisional review of reported cased data from AZ, NC and NYC from 2015 through 2018 reveals that 81–97% of all reported cases are identified through electronic laboratory reporting.
 Additional cases may also be ascertained from supplemental data sources including physician reports, death certificates, hospital discharge or outpatient records, and electronic medical records.